The Southeast ADA Center serves Alabama, Florida, Georgia, Kentucky, Mississippi, North Carolina, South Carolina, and Tennessee.

 Starting the Conversation with a Business: A Leader’s Guide

 Working with the Center’s North Carolina state affiliate, the North Carolina Council on Developmental Disabilities, self-advocates developed the guide, Starting the Conversation with a Business: A Leader’s Guide.
-Written in plain language, customers with disabilities may use this to provide feedback to a business about its accessibility.
+Written in plain language, customers with disabilities may use this Guide to provide feedback to a business about its accessibility.
 This is not an assessment of ADA compliance.
-Instead, it is a tool to start a conversation about one or two steps a business can take to make their business more accessible to customers with disabilities.
+It is a tool to start a conversation about one or two steps a business can take to make their business more accessible to customers with disabilities.
 Using this Guide, a team of people with disabilities can offer a business:

 - Specific information about the Americans with Disabilities Act (ADA);